dotnet-bluetooth-le/dotnet-bluetooth-le/README.md

 ## Sample app

-We provide a sample Xamarin.Forms app, that is a basic BLE scanner.
+We provide a sample Xamarin.Forms app, that is a basic bluetooth LE scanner.
 With this app, it's possible to

 - check the ble status
 - discover devices